quantscious/finmlkit/README.md

 We aim to make **FinMLKit** as easy to contribute to as possible.
 Whether it’s fixing bugs, adding new features, or improving documentation, **your contribution matters**.
 Let’s work together to make the common ground for financial machine learning!

-See [CONTRIBUTION.md](CONTRIBUTION.md) for detailed guidelines on bug reports, new features, enhancements, documentation, and testing.
+See [CONTRIBUTION.md](CONTRIBUTING.md) for detailed guidelines on bug reports, new features, enhancements, documentation, and testing.

+**Star** the repo, **cite** it in your work, file issues, propose features, and share benchmark results.
+Let’s make **better defaults** the norm.

 ## 🧪 Testing
 To run the full test suite locally, disable Numba's JIT compiler: